kgdunn/pid-book/latent-variable-modelling/latent-variable-modelling.rst

 		:width: 750px
 		:align: center

+..
+OMIT FOR NOW
 	**Unaligned data**

-	Increasingly common, especially with data fusion and batch systems, is that we have to pre-align the data.
-Not every batch will have the same duration, since they are run according to a recipe that is not time-based (e.g. ramp up the temperature until it reaches 425K).
+		Increasingly common, especially with multidimensional data blocks and batch systems, is that we have to pre-align the data.
+Not every dimension in these data cubes have the same number of entries.....

 **In conclusion**, we require methods that: